 The have a large pumpkin field and sell 15 different types of pumpkins and gourds.
 Admission to the pumpkin patch is free but the corn maze and activities do have a fee.
 Corn maze tickets can be purchased online.

 Open late September through Oct.
 31. Days and times do vary throughout the 2023 season so check their calendar before you head out.

 10451 McKay Rd Unit 1, Thornton

 Here are our favorite things to do in Denver with kids.

 Corn Maze at Denver Botanic Gardens Chatfield Farms in Littleton

 Chatfield Farms is a branch of the Denver Botanic Gardens located in Littleton.
 About a 35-minute drive from Denver, the seven-acre maze can be viewed from a 15-foot-tall bridge or toured in about an hour.
-This year’s maze promises a dino-mite exploration of prehistoric time.
+This year’s maze promises to help you “seas” the day with this year’s theme.

 8500 W Deer Creek Canyon Road, Littleton